dotnet/project-system/docs/repo/property-pages/property-value-interception.md

 Sometimes it is necessary to intercept reads and writes of property values, and modify those values while they are in flight.
 Property value interception allows this.

+Examples of why you may wish to do this:

+- You wish to [provide a default value](#providing-default-values) for the property in the UI, when no value is provided in props/targets.
+- The property is a [pseudo property](#pseudo-properties) and should not be written to the project.
+Its values may be ignored, or may actually be derived from and modify other properties instead.

 ## Mechanism

 The property must opt in to interception.
 Its `DataSource` must specify the `Persistence` property as one of: